 General Manager of Education

 Prioritizing prevention and helping kids advance on grade level and in school makes economic sense.
-The Alliance for Excellent Education estimates that high school dropouts cost the U.S. $329 billion in lost wages, taxes, and productivity each year.
+The Alliance for Excellent Education estimated in 2008 that high school dropouts cost the U.S. $329 billion in lost wages, taxes, and productivity each year.
 States, on average, spend three times more per prisoner than per public school student, according to the Children's Defense Fund.
 It's time to focus on dropout prevention and early intervention.
 Children need quality early childhood experiences and stimulating out-of-school time (OST) programs to grow into resilient, successful adults.